xiangivyli/data-science-portfolio/Data Platform Design for Healthcare Research (Database)/README.md

 <a id = "ch6"></a>
 ## Chapter 6 Future Work
-Coming back the original purposes, the database is for healthcare researchers, considering the security and management of database, maybe it is a good idea to set a separate database for data analysis or views in MySQL for researchers.
+Coming back to the original purposes, the database is for healthcare researchers, considering the security and management of the database, maybe it is a good idea to set a separate database for data analysis or views in MySQL for researchers.

-Last but not least, the update for the database is a iterated process.
+Last but not least, the update for the database is an iterated process.
 Getting feedback from researchers or NHS managers, adding or deleting columns will be followed in the future.

 The slides I presented [here](https://github.com/xiangivyli/Data-Science-Porfolio/blob/main/Data%20Platform%20Design%20for%20Healthcare%20Research%20(Database)/0317Data%20Platform%20Design%20for%20healthcare%20research.pptx).
 Feel free to comment it.